UPTO 35% off on All UPSC Courses 2024-25.

 • Sikh can be seen in Jammu as well Kashmir region of the state.

-Accession of Jammu and Kashmir:
+Jammu and Kashmir: Accession

 • However, an uprising in the western districts of the state followed by an attack by the raiders from neighboring Northwest Frontier Province, supported by Pakistan, forced the Ruler to change his stand.

-• On October 26, 1947, Hari Singh acceded to India in return for Indian military being airlifted to Kashmir to engage the Pakistan-supported forces.
+• On October 26, 1947, Hari Singh acceded to India in return for the Indian military being airlifted to Kashmir to engage the Pakistan-supported forces.

 • As per Instrument of Accession the subjects like Defence, Foreign Affairs, Finance and communication were given to Indian parliament and rest of the laws need concurrence of state government.